muarshad01/Docker_and_Kubernetes/4_Making_Real_Projects_with_Docker.md

 ```

 ```
-* 2. $ docker build . 				# '.' is the build context
+$ docker build . 				# '.' is the build context
 ```

 * We should see the following:
-  - /bin/sh: npm: not found
+  - `/bin/sh: npm` not found
-  - The command '/bin/sh -c npm install' returned a non-zero code: 127
+  - The command `/bin/sh -c npm install` returned a non-zero code: 127

 ## 43: Required Node Base Image Version

 ## 40: Base Image Issues

-Update Dockerfile file
+* Update Dockerfile file

 ```
 # Specify a base image